srijaayala09/OBE/README.md

 # OBE
-This project is a web based application based on Outcome Based Education (OBE) Result Management System.
+This project is a web application based on Outcome Based Education (OBE) Result Management System.
 By using this project:
 ->Students can search results
 ->Students can get their results or the result of the whole batch.
 ->Teachers can prepare results for their courses.